Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by James Heilman, MD CC 2.0

-The coral reefs in the world are not doing very well sadly, but the Zanzibar Archipelago in Tanzania (Unguja, Pemba) still have the best diving spots in East Africa.
-Vast and majestic coral reefs are still healthy, marine life is thriving – diving in Zanzibar is still an incredible experience.
+The coral reefs in the world are not doing very well sadly, but the Zanzibar Archipelago in Tanzania (Unguja, Pemba) still has the best diving spots in East Africa.
+Vast and majestic coral reefs are still healthy, and marine life is thriving – diving in Zanzibar is still an incredible experience.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)